felipefranco-ldn/greenwise/client/README.md

 ## 🚀 About Me

 Hello!
-I'm a Product Designer, Architect and Full Stack Web Developer!
+I'm a Full Stack Web Developer, Architect and Product Designer!

 I am from Bogota, Colombia, and am currently based in London but have also lived in Italy, Germany and Sweden.